 About Me

 My core interests lie in perception-aware control, real-time embedded systems, and robotics software integration.
-I enjoy tackling challenges where performance, safety, and scalability intersect—especially in autonomous vehicles and robotics platforms.
+I enjoy tackling challenges where performance, safety, and scalability intersect in autonomous robotics platforms.

 Previously, I worked with Professor Zhaodan Kong at UC Davis on UAV systems for wildfire air quality data collection and with the Laboratory for AI, Robotics, and Automation on a retractable-wing drone-kite hybrid.
 Other projects have included MPC-based multi-vehicle control, point-cloud based map estimation using neural networks, and advanced aircraft control systems—from tiltrotor designs to canard configurations aiming to redefine next-gen aviation.

-Beyond engineering, I love exploring origami, cheering at soccer matches, and connecting with people at community events.
-I believe the best solutions come from blending precision with creativity—and I’m always looking for ways to apply that mindset in the pursuit of building smarter, safer, and more sustainable systems.
+Beyond engineering, I love cooking and exploring new cuisnes,binging movies and tv shows and cstaying active in my everyday life.
+I believe the best solutions come from blending creatvity and persistence.
+I’m always looking for ways to apply that mindset in the pursuit of building smarter, safer, and more sustainable systems.